-- 1) Kontakte: A Communicative Approach 8th Edition, 2017, McGraw-Hill Publishers Connect Access Card and loose-leaf version of the book.
-Follow this link to register for the course site and to find instructions on how to complete the purchase: http://connect.mheducation.com/class/e-malakaj-01-mwf-9am-malakaj - 2) A standard German dictionary of your choice.
+- Kontakte: A Communicative Approach 8th Edition, 2017, McGraw-Hill Publishers Connect Access Card and loose-leaf version of the book.
+Follow this link to register for the course site and to find instructions on how to complete the purchase.
+If you have already access, make sure to log out of your connect system, click on the link and follow instructions. - https://connect.mheducation.com/class/e-malakaj-spring-2018-mwf-11-12 - 2) A standard German dictionary of your choice.
 I recommend Webster's New World German Dictionary, 1992; ISBN-13: 9780139536212 - 3) A small notebook in which you can record vocabulary (successful students have also used flashcards in addition to this notebook.